saulolv/TinyML-Robustness-Mango/README.md

 The experimental pipeline is organized as follows:

 1.  **Dataset Preparation**: Download the original MangoLeafDB dataset and prepare the environment.
 The corrupted version, MangoLeafDB-C, is generated as part of the evaluation notebooks.
+2.  **Creating MangoLeafDB-C**: The **MangoLeafDB-C** dataset, used for robustness evaluation, was generated using an adapted script from Dan Hendrycks' [robustness repository](https://github.com/hendrycks/robustness).
+The modifications apply the 15 corruptions at 5 severity levels to the original MangoLeafDB images.
-2.  **Model Training**: Train the three lightweight CNN architectures.
+3.  **Model Training**: Train the three lightweight CNN architectures.
 Transfer learning is used for MobileNetV3-Small and EfficientNet-B0, while LCNN is trained from scratch.
-3.  **Model Conversion**: Convert the trained Keras models to the TensorFlow Lite (`.tflite`) format for efficiency benchmarking.
+4.  **Model Conversion**: Convert the trained Keras models to the TensorFlow Lite (`.tflite`) format for efficiency benchmarking.
-4.  **Performance Evaluation**:
+5.  **Performance Evaluation**:
     - Assess classification accuracy on the clean test dataset.
     - Measure robustness on the MangoLeafDB-C benchmark using the mean Corruption Error (mCE) metric.
     - Benchmark inference latency and model size to evaluate computational efficiency.
-5.  **Results Analysis**: Visualize and analyze the trade-offs between accuracy, robustness, and efficiency to identify Pareto-optimal models for edge deployment.
+6.  **Results Analysis**: Visualize and analyze the trade-offs between accuracy, robustness, and efficiency to identify Pareto-optimal models for edge deployment.

 ## How to Reproduce the Experiments